temp69/magInstall/README.md

 Ends the script

-Hint: Use **ENTER** twice to refresh the status information!
+Hint: Use **ENTER** twice to refresh the info in the banner!

 ## TODO

-- COMPATIBILITY WITH OLD SETUP INSTRUCTIONS
+- UPDATE ADDNODES WHEN UPDATING WALLET
 - REFACTOR SOME FUNCTIONS